puyanwei/Quark-Text-Editor/README.md

-# Quark-Text-editor
+# PDAF-Text-editor

-This app is a simple re-make of atom.
-Atom is a text editor which has been built specifically for writing code.
+This is a text editor desktop app for coding.

+The aim of this projects was to experience and learn the processes of building a desktop app from scratch.

 This was a 2 week final project by [abitravers89](https://github.com/abitravers1989), [david-div](https://www.github.com/david-div), [FreddieCodes](https://github.com/freddiecodes) and
 [puyanwei](https://github.com/puyanwei)

-## Installation

-1. Open command line.

-2. Clone this repository by typing: `git clone https://github.com/FreddieCodes/Quark-Text-editor`

-3. Go to the root folder of the project and `npm install` to install all the relevant dependancies.

-4. Creating the app by running the following:
-`npm run package-mac`
-`npm run package-win`
-`npm run package-linux`

-5. The app will then be located in:
-`release-builds/Quark-darwin-x64/`

-#Testing

-1. Navigate to the root folder of this repo in your command line.
-2. Type in `npm test`.

-#MVP User Stories
+User Stories for the Minimum Viable Product

 ```
-As a user of Quark Text Editor,
+As a user of Quark Editor,
 I would like to be able to open the programme.

-As a user of Quark Text Editor,
+As a user of Quark Editor,
 I would like to be able to add some text.
 ```

-#Extra Features User Stories
+User Stories Features

 ````
-As a user of Quark Text Editor,
+As a user of Quark Editor,
 I would like to write text and have it automatically formatted into code live.

-As a user of Quark Text Editor,
+As a user of Quark Editor,
 I would like to be able to save my code on my local machine.

-As a user of Quark Text Editor,
+As a user of Quark Editor,
-I would like to be able to load my files and have its coding language be automatically recognised and formatted appropriately.
+I would like to be able to load my files and have its coding language be automatically recognized and formatted appropriately.

-As a user of Quark Text Editor,
+As a user of Quark Editor,
 I would like to be able to edit my saved files.

-As a user of Quark Text Editor,
+As a user of Quark Editor,
 I would like to be able to delete my saved files.

-As a user of Quark Text Editor,
+As a user of Quark Editor,
 I would like to see character, word and line counts shown updated live as I type.

-As a user of Quark Text Editor,
+As a user of Quark Editor,
 I would like to see my root folders be displayed when pressing a button.

 `````